trivelle/worker/docs/design.md

 ### Stopping a process

-Users can stop a process running in the worker using the stop command and providing the job id.
+Users can stop a process running in the worker host using the stop command and providing the job id.

 ```
 > job stop 9de95676-84ed-4e37-b44c-4f4d1df7c74f